01 of 05

 The city of Caesarea in Israel has been the center of many excavations over the past 30 years.
-In 2006, the so-called "Herod's Harbor" was opened as a underwater museum focused on the one of the largest ports of the Roman Empire, inaugurated in 10 BCE.
+In 2006, the so-called "Herod's Harbor" was opened as an underwater museum focused on one of the largest ports of the Roman Empire, inaugurated in 10 BCE.

 Visitors float from exhibition to exhibition to see a ruined lighthouse, original foundations, anchors and pedestals.
 There are 36 different sign-posted sites along four marked trails of the sunken harbor.
 Visitors are also given a water-proof map.
 One trail is accessible to snorkelers while the others are all designed for beginning divers.